-Government Grants/Incentives:
+(o) Government Grants/Incentives:

 Government grants/incentives that the Company is entitled to on fulfilment of certain conditions, but are available to the Company only on completion of some other conditions, are recognised as income at fair value on completion of such other conditions.

 Grants/incentives that the Company is entitled to unconditionally on fulfilment of certain conditions, such grants/incentives are recognised at fair value as income when there is reasonable assurance that the grant/incentive will be received.

-Income from Joint Development Agreement (JDA):
+(p) Income from Joint Development Agreement (JDA):

-Income from JDA is accounted under percentage of completion method (POCM).
+Income from JDA is accounted under percentage of completion method (POCM) as per the Guidance Note on Accounting for Real Estate Transactions.
 Balance cost of land and other expense related to JDA is grouped under Assets held for sale.

-Accounting for Provisions, Contingent Liabilities and Contingent Assets:
+(q) Accounting for Provisions, Contingent Liabilities and Contingent Assets:

-- Provisions are recognised when the Company has a binding present obligation.
+- (i) Provisions are recognised when the Company has a binding present obligation.
 This may be either legal because it derives from a contract, legislation or other operation of law because the Company created valid expectations on the part of the third parties by accepting certain responsibilities.
-To record such an obligation it must be probable that an outflow of resources will be required to settle the obligation and a reliable estimate can be made for the amount of the obligation. - Contingent Liabilities are disclosed in respect of possible obligations that arise from past events but their existence will be confirmed by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the Company or where any present obligation cannot be measured in terms of future outflow of resources or where a reliable estimate of the obligation cannot be made. - Disclosure of the contingent assets are made when it is probable that there is an inflow of future economic benefits.
+To record such an obligation it must be probable that an outflow of resources will be required to settle the obligation and a reliable estimate can be made for the amount of the obligation. - (ii) Contingent Liabilities are disclosed in respect of possible obligations that arise from past events but their existence will be confirmed by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the Company or where any present obligation cannot be measured in terms of future outflow of resources or where a reliable estimate of the obligation cannot be made. - (iii) Disclosure of the contingent assets are made when it is probable that there is an inflow of future economic benefits.
 However, when the realisation of income is virtually certain, then the related asset is no longer a contingent asset, but it is recognised as an asset.

-Exceptional items:
+(r) Exceptional items: